 If you have a gas heater, make ensure the pilot light is lit.
 You need to immediately turn off the gas supply if you haven’t shut off the gas and if the light isn’t lit. do not light the pilot because has already filled the area surrounding the furnace.

-Of course, regular maintaining and service by professional HVAC technicians is a foolproof means of preventing heater repair as they keep your unit well-serviced.
+Of course, regular maintaining and service by professional HVAC technicians are a foolproof means of preventing heater repair as they keep your unit well-serviced.